hugolp/streamergw/README.md

 Install
 -------

-You need Livestreamer from https://github.com/chrippa/livestreamer and optionally Sopcast from http://www.sopcast.com/download/ (if you are in Ubuntu you can use this repo: https://launchpad.net/~venerix/+archive/blug, install only sp-auth).
+You need Livestreamer (https://github.com/chrippa/livestreamer) and optionally Sopcast, only the cli client sp-sc, (http://www.sopcast.com/download/) (if you are in Ubuntu you can use this repo: https://launchpad.net/~venerix/+archive/blug, install only sp-auth).
 You also need twisted.

 To install just run: (sudo) python setup.py install